rootBrz/SekiroImGui/README.md

 * Cielos - for some camera adjustment offsets.
 * Zullie the Witch#7202 - for game speed and player speed modifier offsets.
 * jackfuste - for FOV offset and basic running speed fix.
-* TsudaKageyu - for minhook.
+* TsudaKageyu - for MinHook.
 * metayeti - for mINI.
-* ocornut - for imgui.
+* ocornut - for ImGui.
+* Zunawe - for md5-c.